 Hillary is an associate in the Business Litigation Practice Group in the firm’s Baltimore office and a member of the firm’s Wealth Management team.
-She focuses her practice on defending clients in commercial litigation matters, with an emphasis in breach of contract and business tort actions.
-She regularly represents clients in the healthcare, retail and consumer, and wealth management industries in Maryland’s state and federal courts and at alternative dispute resolution proceedings.
-She is involved in each phase of litigation, including assisting with internal corporate investigations, managing complex discovery disputes, and drafting and arguing appellate briefs.
+She focuses her practice on defending clients in complex business disputes.
+Her specific experience includes litigating cases of consumer fraud, product liability, breach of contract, class actions, business tort, and employment disputes.
+She regularly represents clients in the healthcare, retail and consumer, and financial services industries in Maryland’s state and federal courts and at alternative dispute resolution proceedings.

 The cornerstones of Hillary’s practice are her outstanding client advocacy and her ability to serve as a trusted adviser to corporate leadership.
-Hillary was recently named to the Super Lawyers list of Rising Stars in Maryland for 2020.
-She is also actively involved in the community and serves on the Board of Directors of the Junior League of Baltimore.
+Hillary was recently named to the Super Lawyers list of Rising Stars in Maryland for 2020 and 2021.
+She is also actively involved in the community and has served on the Board of Directors of the Junior League of Baltimore.

 - Co-Author, New Rule Governing Retirement Advice Shakes Up Traditional Broker Compensation, THE DAILY RECORD, April 7, 2016.